rcl-coding/tutorial-staticwebsite/lesson4.md

 </head>
 ```

-- Save the files and , preview the result in the browser
+- Save the files and , preview the result in the browser.

 ### Header

-Add the following style for the Header section of the page:
+- Add the following style for the Header section of the page :

 ```css
 header {